 Phitsanulok

-Phitsanulok: Northern Thailand’s Spiritual Haven
+Phitsanulok: Lower Northern Thailand’s Spiritual Haven

-Phitsanulok serves as northern Thailand’s quiet spiritual center, drawing travelers who want to step back from the usual tourist trail and focus on inner peace.
+Phitsanulok serves as lower northern Thailand’s quiet spiritual center, drawing travelers who want to step back from the usual tourist trail and focus on inner peace.
 This provincial capital sits perfectly positioned between Bangkok and Chiang Mai, making it an ideal stopover for those exploring Thailand’s cultural heartland.
 The city attracts wellness seekers, meditation practitioners, and anyone looking to experience Thailand’s contemplative side.
 With its collection of retreat centers, Phitsanulok offers a completely different pace from Thailand’s beach destinations or lively cities.
 You’ll find fellow travelers here are typically more interested in personal growth and cultural immersion than party scenes or Instagram spots.

 Top Things to Do